mus-format/mus-go/README.md

 # How To Use
 Don't forget to visit [mus-examples-go](https://github.com/mus-format/mus-examples-go).

-mus-go offers several encoding options, all of which are located in separate packages.
+mus-go offers several encoding options, each of which is in a separate package.

 ## varint Package
 Serializes all `uint` (`uint64`, `uint32`, `uint16`, `uint8`, `uint`), `int`,